yixiuzhu/NintendoMap/README.md

     npm start
     ```

-8. Open a web browser and navigate to `http://localhost:3000` to use the application.
+8. Navigate to `https://yixiuzhu.github.io/NintendoMap/` to try the frontend application.
+(This is a website built with frontend only capability for demo purpose)

-## Demo
+## GIF Demo

 ![Demo](demo/Animation.gif)